Interview by Daniel Mackenzie

 If science is the practical and magic is spiritual; one might ponder on art as the soul, a means to transmute and disseminate the findings of any esoteric or obscure process.
 Always entangled but ever lessening the rift that separates them, some practitioners have equal footing on either side.
 In 2009, one year after the LHC was first switched on, the CERN artistic programme was established by Ariane Koek.

 Arts at CERN aims to establish and explore a dialogue between creatives and physicists via numerous channels – exhibitions and studies, music and new media.
 A diverse group of organisations help to implement the programme, including Liverpool’s FACT (Foundation for Art and Creative Technology), Barcelona’s CCCB (Centre de Cultura Contemporània), iMAL (Interactive Media Arts Laboratory) based in Brussels and various Swiss partners.

 This cross-European collaboration is truly a testament to what can be achieved when this wonderful continent recognises the strength and joys of working together.
 Koek’s history working in the arts has an international reach even wider in scope.

 She has established, directed and advised in a broad range of projects which gravitate largely towards science but tread into other disciplines too.
 She has previously been an award-winning producer for the BBC and won the Clore Fellowship award during her time as director of the Arvon Foundation for Creative Writing.

 Back to CERN and science, Koek devised the three primary strands of the arts wing: Collide Residencies, Accelerate Research and the Guest Artist programme.
-Through these the research facility has been able to inspire artists who in turn share their impressions with the world, transformed into different dimensions and constructions.
+Through these, the research facility has been able to inspire artists who, in turn, share their impressions with the world, transforming into different dimensions and constructions.